Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Rescaling of the fiducial volume and continuum limit for the modes

 For the gauge invariant perturbations, a careful calculation shows that the rescaling of the symplectic structure gets compensated by the passage from discrete modes, with nontrivial Poisson brackets in the form of Kronecker deltas, to continuous modes, with Dirac deltas.
 Keeping this result in mind, we simply change of discrete canonical pairs before taking the limit to a continuum of modes:

 Expressed in terms of these variables, the time-dependent mass is equal to ${\cal V}_0^{2/3}$ times a quantity that is independent of the fiducial volume, both for the tensor and the MS perturbations.
-This statement is valid for the hybrid and the dressed metric approach to LQC (at least in the analyzed effective regime), and in the genuine classical version of the model as well.
+This statement is valid, at least, for GR, for its straigthforward quantization in geometrodynamics, and for LQC in the hybrid and the dressed metric approaches.
 Moreover, according to the philosophy of employing quantities that are independent of the fiducial volume, let us change from the conformal time employed so far in our dynamical equations to the conformal time determined by the scale factor of the model.
 Notice that the difference between the old and the new conformal times is a multiplicative constant, and that the relation of the new conformal time with the proper time is independent of the fiducial volume.
 Our change affects the second time derivatives in our equations of harmonic-oscillator type, multiplying those derivatives by the factor ${\cal V}_0^{2/3}$, exactly as we found above for the time-dependent mass.
-Then, we conclude that the wavenorm that contributes with its square in our equations, once we have divided them by ${\cal V}_0^{2/3}$ to eliminate a global spurious factor, is $k=2\pi |\vec{n}|{\cal V}_0^{-1/3}$.
+Then, we conclude that the wavenumber that contributes with its square in our equations, once we have divided them by ${\cal V}_0^{2/3}$ to eliminate a global spurious factor, is $k=2\pi |\vec{n}|{\cal V}_0^{-1/3}$.
 Thus, we can attain the continuum limit in the spectrum of the perturbations by taking the limit of infinite fiducial volume, ${\cal V}_0\rightarrow \infty$.